kybek/disconnect/README.md

 # Installing

+You can either download the latest release, or:

 Clone this repository
 `git clone https://github.com/EnoughSensei/disconnect/`
-or download the latest release.

 Download godot from https://godotengine.org/download